 Create & Maintain a Supported Software Catalogue:

-Software Asset Management looks to maintain a definitive list of software required to run an organisation; down to version, edition and release.
-Any software used in the storage, retrieval and manipulation of HIPAA patient-data, needs to have adequate patching and version control applied to it, so that ransomware such as WannaCry doesn’t adversely impact patient care, or expose a hospital to HIPAA-based liabilities and suits.
+SAM looks to maintain a definitive list of software required to run an organisation; down to version, edition and release.
+Any software used in the storage, retrieval and manipulation of HIPAA patient-data, needs to have adequate patching and version control applied to it.
+This is so ransomware doesn’t adversely impact patient care, or expose a hospital to HIPAA-based liabilities and suits.